l2hyunwoo/metro/docs/interop.md

 Note this also automatically adds an extra `interop-dagger` dependency to support this scenario.

 Enabling this feature also enables interop with Dagger's `@BindsOptionalOf` annotation.

+## Diagnostics

+When interoping with annotations that are written in Kotlin and have parameters, it may be unsafe to rely on positional arguments.
+Metro's own annotations often have the same indices, but not always!
+If you want to be super safe, you can enable the `interopAnnotationsNamedArgSeverity` to `WARN` or `ERROR` to report diagnostics for positional arguments in any custom annotations that Metro is configured to look at.

+!!! note "Why only Kotlin annotations?"
+    This is because the Kotlin compiler doesn't support positional arguments for annotations that are written in Java.